Wanna know what your Director of Studies really means when he talks?

 Just a few bits of wisdom gleaned from my 12 years on the front lines – teaching English here in Madrid.

-Of course, I can’t write something like this without a shout-out to my friend (AKA we’ve never met) over at English Droid, who set the bar for TOEFL satire so high.
+Of course, I can’t write something like this without a shout-out to my online friend (AKA we’ve never met) over at English Droid, who set the bar for TEFL satire so high.
 Check out, for example, his article on DOS basics.
+It’s great.